yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/includes/yugabyted-ui.md

 -->

 yugabyted-ui is a UI for [yugabyted][yugabyted].
-By default, it is not built unless the build option is specified or a release package is being built.
+By default, it is not built unless the corresponding build option is specified or a release package is being built.
 To build it, [npm][npm] and [Go][go] 1.18 or higher are required.

 [yugabyted]: ../../../reference/configuration/yugabyted